 Your clients, family, and friends are likely familiar with the benefits of whole grains, but are they meeting the current recommendations?
-NHANES data from 2015-16 shows whole grains accounted for only 15.9% of total grains consumed by the average adult.1 This means most Americans fall short of the 2015-2020 Dietary Guidelines recommendation to consume 50% or more of total grains as whole grains.
-This begs the question, are consumers interested in eating more whole grains?
+According to the Dietary Guidelines for Americans, 2020-2025, people should consume 50% or more of total grains as whole grains, however 98% fall below the recommendations for whole grains.1 This begs the question, are consumers interested in eating more whole grains?
 The International Food Information Council Foundation’s 2019 Food and Health Survey found more than 80% of respondents believe whole grains are healthy and over half try to consume more.2 How can we spur interest in whole grains into action?
 Here are three solutions to help inspire everyone to explore and enjoy more whole grains!

 Solution #1: Encourage Whole Grain Snacks

 Snacks are a simple way to add more whole grains to the diet.
 Mintel’s 2017 Better for You Snacks report found nearly half of consumers buy better-for-you snacks and 39% of these consumers seek snacks containing whole grains.3 Help clients identify whole grain snacks and recommended amounts.
 The Whole Grain Stamp helps quickly identify sources of whole grains and is a great tool to share with clients.
 The stamp is currently displayed on 13,000 different products, making it easy to find.4